calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 7. **Lords of Limited podcast** -- This podcast is also all about how to get better at playing Magic.
 Are you noticing a theme of how into Magic I am?
 8. **Who Cares? by Rex Orange County** --- I really enjoyed this album.
 I first listened to it when driving up to Grand Prairie and I find I always love albums that are associated in my mind with travel.
 It also was really special to be able to watch Rex perform it live.
 9. **Adam Ragusea** --- There is a lot of different Youtube creators that I watch but Adam Ragusea definitely rises to the top.
 I'm particularly fond of how he approaches learning.
-10. **It Takes Two** --- This is a co-op video game that I played through with my friend Joel.
+10. **It Takes Two** --- This is a co-op video game that I played through with my friend.
 I'm not going to spoil anything but the settings kept getting crazier than I expected them to.

 ## Reflecting on 2022